siddhantchimankar/Tindog-Parody-Website/README.md

 **Tindog**

-A parody website based on Tinder.
+A parody website(only frontend) based on Tinder.

 library - Bootstrap